FLUX-SE/all_docs/documentation/14_Impluse_response_measurement/04_Main_setup.md

 impulse response with this button, to examine it in detail at your leisure, without worrying about changing external conditions.

-Disabling ‘Run’ is equivalent to freezing the measurement, and leaves the averaging buffer as is.
+Disabling ‘Run' is equivalent to freezing the measurement, and leaves the averaging buffer as is.

 # Reset
 Resets the impulse response computation, including the averaging buffer.